alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 funding, because it's based on scaling, and scaling needs funding.

-Perhaps someone develops an app or tool, using a model of GPT-3's size or larger, that's a huge producitivity multiplier.
+Perhaps someone develops an app or tool, using a model of GPT-3's size or larger, that's a huge productivity multiplier.
 Imagine the first computers, Lotus Notes, or Microsoft Excel taking over the business world.
 Remember, tools drive progress!
 If you code 2x faster, that's probably 1.5x as much research output.
 Shift up or down depending on how often you're bottlenecked